RobertMenke/Tooltip-js/readme.md

-# Dillinger
+# Tooltip

-This repo contains a few useful files
+This repo contains a few useful files.
+They can all act independently of one another I just put them here with an open source license so I could use them whenever I wanted.

   - Tooltip.js - a very flexible tooltip class